fuzzylogicxx/fuzzylogic/posts/small-changes.md

 Clair told me about scientist and author [Tim Spector’s ideas about diet, avoiding harmful blood sugar spikes, and gut health](https://www.theguardian.com/food/2023/apr/25/eat-fibre-first-and-ditch-the-juice-five-quick-and-easy-tips-for-a-much-healthier-meal).

-I’d been drinking a glass of Tropicana every morning for as long as I can remember – more than ten years for sure.
+I’d been drinking a glass of Tropicana every morning for as long as I can remember.
+I thought it was healthy but I was wrong.
 I have now cut this out completely.

 Something that made this easier is that I now enjoy coffee and read that it’s good for you!
 So I now have no OJ but two coffees with breakfast.